MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/hybrid-modern-auth-overview.md

   - Your SIP domain is added as a Federated domain in Office 365

   - All SFB Front Ends must have connections outbound to the internet, to Office 365 Authentication URLs (TCP 443) and well known certificate root CRLs (TCP 80) listed in Rows 56 and 125 of the 'Microsoft 365 Common and Office Online' section of [Office 365 URLs and IP address ranges](urls-and-ip-address-ranges.md).

+- **Skype for Business On-premise in a Hybrid environment with Office 365**
+  - A Skype for Business Server 2019 deployment with all servers running Skype for Business Server 2019.

+  - A Skype for Business Server 2015 deployment with all servers running Skype for Business Server 2015.

+  - A deployment with maximum of 2 different server versions as listed below:

+     -Skype for Business Server 2015 and Skype for Business Server 2019

+  - All SFB servers must have the latest CU, please review the article [Skype for Business Server Update](https://docs.microsoft.com/en-us/skypeforbusiness/sfb-server-updates) for the latest ones and installation instructions.

+  - There is no Lync Server 2010 or 2013 on the hybrid environment.

  **Note** If your Skype for Business front-end servers use a proxy server for Internet access, the proxy server IP and Port number used must be entered in the configuration section of the web.config file for each front end.